unexpectedpanda/mobydump/README.md

 ...
 ```

-Next, get the games based on that platform ID.
+Next, get the games based on a platform ID.

 ```
 mobydump.py -g 35